If you’re a Colorado landlord or property management company seeking to evict a tenant, use a Colorado (CO) Eviction Notice to begin the process.

-If you’re a landlord seeking to evict a tenant, use a Colorado (CO) eviction notice to begin the process.
-Your eviction notice must be written according to Colorado state law, and give your tenant the legally required amount of time to respond or move out.
+Your legal eviction document must be written according to Colorado state law and give your tenant the legally required time to respond to rental agreement violations or move out.

 - Colorado Notice to Quit

 Use this form below for evicting tenants.
 It is customized for Colorado law, and you’ll find it in MS Word (.docx) or Adobe PDF format.